Bob Tullius: Other racing

 Tullius personally raced cars from a wide range of manufacturers, including Alpine, AMC, Chevrolet, Dodge, Oldsmobile, Pontiac, Plymouth, Porsche, Ferrari, and Ford.

 At the inaugural Trans-Am Sedan Championship race on March 25, 1966 at Sebring, Tullius finished second overall and first in the Over 2.0 Litre class in a Dodge Dart.
 In the final years of Trans-Am Tullius drove Herb Adams' Gray Ghost Pontiac Tempest.

-Tullius drove competitively until 1986, retiring after his final win at the 24 Hours of Daytona.
+Tullius drove competitively until 1988, with his final win coming at the 1986 3 Hours of Daytona.
 He appeared in no fewer than 252 races, winning 38 and posting 43 class wins.
 In 1965 and 1975 he won the overall standings of the SCCA Championships and in 1977 and 1978, the overall ratings of the category I of the Trans Am Series.
 In the 1983 IMSA GTP series he finished in second place behind Al Holbert.
 Three times he was on the pole of the 24 Hours of Le Mans, where he also won the 1985 GTP class with a 13th-place finish.
 His best showing at Sebring was a fourth place in 1985.

 Post-racing

 Tullius bought the last TR6 and last TR8 built by British Leyland when production ended.

 In 1969 he developed an interest in aviation which he continued to pursue after retiring from racing.
 He became a World War II airplane enthusiast, and participated in several Warbird Air Shows.
 He also took part in the Young Eagles program operated by the Experimental Aircraft Association (EAA).

 His personal hangar in Sebring, Florida held several of his own aircraft.
 Among them were a North American T-6 Texan, a Fairchild PT-26A, a Waco ZPF-6 biplane and a Beechcraft King Air twin in which he had logged several thousand hours of pilot-in-command time.
 Tullius also owned a Mustang P-51D, which he donated to the Royal Air Force Museum.
-Other planes reported to be in the hangar were a Stearman and a North American T-28 Trojan.
-Sharing space in the hangar with the planes were also a selection of original Group 44 cars.
+Other planes reported to have been in the hangar were a Stearman and a North American T-28 Trojan.
+A selection of original Group 44 cars shared space in the hangar with the planes.